jianping5/blog-jianping5/docs/archives/GFS.md

 request and the client's retry).
 You'll implement such a design in Lab 3, at considerable expense in complexity and performance.

-Q: How does an application know what sections of a chunk consist of padding and duplicate records?
+**How does an application know what sections of a chunk consist of padding and duplicate records?**

-A: To detect padding, applications can put a predictable magic number at the start of a valid record, or include a checksum that will likely only be valid if the record is valid.
+To detect padding, applications can put a predictable magic number at the start of a valid record, or include a checksum that will likely only be valid if the record is valid.
 The application can detect duplicates by including unique IDs in records.
 Then, if it reads a